 Strathalbyn is recognised internationally for its main street full of antique shops with London House being one of the most historic.
 There will be time for a stroll down the main street before boarding our coach again and heading south through rolling farmlands and onto Goolwa.
 From Goolwa we cross onto Hindmarsh Island and a great view point of the Murray mouth.
 We also visit one of the Murray mouth barrages and learn about the history and current-day operation of the barrage system.
 The Goolwa Channel Barrage is 632 metres long and is the most important section of the network.

-Back onto the mainland and overlooking the southern Ocean we meet up with representatives of South Australia's fledgling pipi (clam) export industry.
+This area is the heart of South Australia's fledgling pipi (clam) export industry.
 The word "fledgling" probably brings a wry smile to the face of the local Ngarrindjeri people – they've been harvesting pipi for more than 40,000 years!
-We will learn how the pipi is hand harvested from the pristine waters off the Coorong National Park, processed and marketed – and of course we'll get to sample pipis, along with other magnificent seafood, over lunch at the renowned Kuti Shack restaurant.
+We will learn how the pipi is hand harvested from the pristine waters off the Coorong National Park, processed and marketed – and of course we'll get to sample some pipis, along with other magnificent seafood, during lunch.